 Blue Door Winery

 Tucked into an old livery stable just off Main Street, Blue Door Winery is the town's most atmospheric tasting room.
-The building has been standing since the late 1800s and the interior still reflects that history.
+The building has been standing since the late 1800s, and the interior still beautifully reflects that history.
 Tastings are poured at the bar or at small tables inside.
 It is cozy in the way that only genuinely old rooms can be.

 The wine leans toward approachable reds and a few whites made from San Diego County grapes.
 While this is primarily hard cider country, Blue Door is a solid option for wine drinkers who want to stay close to the Main Street action.